sdsarun/hl-sol/fe/1-use-callback/README.md

 ## My perspective for `useCallback`

 - `useCallback` make the code hard to readable.
-- use when it really need.
+- Use when it really need.
-- memory usage: if you function does not recreated i will throught sometime that mean they will store in someway in memory right?
+- Memory usage: if you function does not recreated i will reconize something in this when using `useCallback` mean they will store in someway in memory right?

 ## Should you add `useCallback` everywhere?

-- if your page is static content the answer is unnecessary.
+- If your page is static content the answer is unnecessary.
-- if your page like my example or something is re-render often such as typing, drag and drop.
+- If your page like my example or something is re-render often such as typing, drag and drop.